ATProtocol-Community/atgeo-marker/README.md

 ## How to Run

 > [!WARNING]
+>
-> OAuth login will only run in localhost and will persist challenges
+> OAuth login will only run in localhost and will persist challenges and
-> and sessions to disk.
+> sessions to disk.
 Must be heavily updated for real production use.

 0. Run `npm install`
 1. Run `npm run dev`
 2. Go to `http://localhost/`

+## Where to Go

+- Main entrypoint is at [`src/routes/index.tsx`](./src/routes/index.tsx)
+- Everything related to OAuth is in [`src/lib/auth.ts`](./src/lib/auth.ts) (stolen from simple local-only setup I had written previously)
+- Login component is in [src/components/Login.tsx](./src/components/Login.tsx).
+  There's no real validation logic.
+- To log out, delete the `.tokens/` folder.
+And feel free to implement a real auth flow!